 The design of the casino on deck 7 meant that the whole of that deck stank of stale cigarette smoke making it an unpleasant area to walk through.
 This permeated to decks 6 below and 8 above at times.

+Obviously, due to the reliance on satellite communication, internet access wasn’t too bad compared to what we experienced on Breakaway, but still not stunning.
 There are several interactive screens located throughout the ship where some reservations could be made, and the App is useful for checking your account and reservations but still a little limited on being able to replace the Freestyle Daily, but that maybe just the way it’s detailed on the App.